berat-552/task-management-api/README.md

 #### Update Task

 - `PUT /api/tasks/:id`: Update a task.
-Include ID in params and new data in the request body (JSON):
+Include ID in params and new data in the request body:
   - title
   - content
   - completed